jairjunior/SEATEN-Inventory/README.md

 ```

-# ACCESS AUTHORIZATION
+### ACCESS AUTHORIZATION
 Being logged in the application, to access any of the routes, the client will need to send the authentication token together in the HTPP request.

 There is a middleware in each route of this application controlling the access by checking each of the HTTP request received looking for a token.
 If it's found, the algorithm will then validate weather the token is valid.

-]The HTTP header of the request must contain a field called "Authentication" carrying as value the token provided whenever a user register or log in the application.
+The HTTP header of the request must contain a field called "Authentication" carrying as value the token provided whenever a user register or log in the application.

-# AUTHENTICATION TOKEN
+### AUTHENTICATION TOKEN
 The token for authentication purposes is composed of two parts separated by a space:
      1) the first part is the key word "bearer" (case insensitive).
      2) the second part is the token hash itself.

+# TODO
+* Decide if the token will be provided just after registration or if the user will need to confirm his/her email first.
+* Create the first draft of the front-end SPA.